 Letters of Reference

 Some disparate groups identify using the same letter.
-Transgendered, Transsexual and Transvestite are closely related, though not synonymous – nevertheless, the term Trans has been used to represent all three.
+“Transgendered,” “transsexual,” and “transvestite” are interrelated terms, though not synonymous – nevertheless, the term Trans has been used to represent all three.
 “Questioning” is sometimes represented as distinct from “Queer” by use of a question mark, in the process causing confusion for the reader (“I just donated to the local LGBTQ? civil rights organization.”).
 Straight Allies are sometimes referenced with an S followed by an A, but that could cause confusion if the A is taken to mean “Asexual.”
 The all-inclusive O for Other creates the most ironic of problems for an effort to include as many people as possible.
 Although O has been used for those who are isolated and alienated for being different, it also resembles a nameless “miscellaneous” category.
 In addition, “other” is often used in reference to detrimental marginalizing, as in a group being “Othered.”

 A playful take on the LGBT acronym: "OKay To (2) Be Me" (ok2bme.ca/content/glossary-symbols, April 2012)

 LGBT and LGBTQ are the most commonly used variations (perhaps for their brevity), however other variants can be found, particularly among organizations.
-This list includes GLBTA (University of Iowa), LGBTQA (University of Vermont), LGBTQI (University of California-San Diego), and LGBTTIQQ2S (Toronto Pride) in the year 2010.
+In 2010, this list included GLBTA (University of Iowa), LGBTQA (University of Vermont), LGBTQI (University of California-San Diego), and LGBTTIQQ2S (Toronto Pride).
 LGBTTTQ?UIASAP2SOOU has yet to catch on anywhere.

 – Bowen Riley and Mickey Weems